-If you're setting up a trust that is intended to avoid probate and seamlessly transfer assets to your family, you'll likely want to name your family members as the beneficiaries.
-If you're setting up a trust that is intended to hold assets for your grandchildren, will likely name those grandchildren as the beneficiaries.
-A trust that is intended to provide support for a charitable organization will likely name the charity as the beneficiary.
+If you're setting up a Trust that's intended to avoid Probate and seamlessly transfer assets to your family, you'll likely want to name your family members as the beneficiaries.
+If you're setting up a Trust intended to hold assets for your grandchildren, you will likely name those grandchildren as the beneficiaries.
+A Trust that is intended to provide support for a charitable organization will likely name the charity as the beneficiary.

-Based on the goals of your trust and the number of beneficiaries you name, you can decide how you would like those beneficiaries to receive distributions.
-For example, if you have three children you may name all three of your children as equal beneficiaries or you may name them as unequal beneficiaries, with each child receiving different distributions from the trust.
+Based on the goals of your Trust and the number of beneficiaries you name, you can decide how you would like those beneficiaries to receive distributions.
+For example, if you have three children you may name all three of your children as equal beneficiaries or you may name them as unequal beneficiaries, with each child receiving different distributions.

 To learn about how to name trustees, see our article Trustees.